 The Company is domiciled in South Africa.
-All accounting policies applied are consistent with those applied in previous years and are in compliance with the framework concepts and the measurement and recognition requirements of International Financial Reporting Standards and the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Pronouncements as issued by the Financial Reporting Standards Council and the requirements of the Companies Act in South Africa.
+All accounting policies applied are consistent with those applied in previous years and are in compliance with the framework concepts and the measurement and recognition requirements of International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and IFRS Interpretation Committee, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee, Financial Pronouncements as issued by the Financial Reporting Standards Council, the requirements of the Companies Act, and the JSE Debt Listing Requirements.

-These accounting policies represent a summary of the significant accounting policy elections of SuperDrive Investments (RF) Limited.
+These accounting policies represent a summary of the significant accounting policy elections of Superdrive Investments (RF) Limited.